ianpgray/iangray.github.io/README.md

 # ianweddell.github.io
 A github website play area

-Not entirely sure how this will shape out, but maybe a blog for thinking, or creative sketching.
+I'm not entirely sure how this will shape out, maybe a blog for thinking, writing articles, or creative sketching.

 Maybe it'll be just nonsense I don't mind having in the public domain.